Freedom in the World

 The judiciary is not independent in practice.
 The courts are influenced by the executive branch as well as powerful political, economic, and criminal groups.

 The majority of Azeris who fled the territory during the separatist conflict continue to live in poor conditions in IDP camps in Azerbaijan.
 Land-mine explosions in the conflict zone cause deaths and injuries each year.
-According to the International Committee of the Red Cross, at least 50,000 antipersonnel mines were laid during the war.
-In many cases, records of minefield locations were lost or never created.

 The continued control of major economic activity by powerful elites limits opportunities for most residents, though the government has instituted a number of economic rehabilitation projects in recent years.